La Huérguina Formation

 The La Huérguina Formation (also known as the Calizas de La Huérguina Formation, La Huérguina Limestone Formation or as the Una Formation) is a geological formation in Spain whose strata date back to the Barremian stage of the Early Cretaceous.
 Las Hoyas is a Konservat-Lagerstätte within the formation, located near the city of Cuenca, Spain.
 The site is mostly known for its exquisitely preserved dinosaurs, especially enantiornithines.
-The lithology of the formation mostly consists of lacustarine limestone deposited in a freshwater wetland environment.
+The lithology of the formation mostly consists of lacustrine limestone deposited in a freshwater wetland environment.

 Las Hoyas

 Taphonomy

 As a Konservat-Lagerstätten, the preservation is exceptional.
 This may be a result of three factors: Microbial mats, Obruption and Stagnation.

 Microbial mats may be responsible for the preservation of soft tissue in many fossils from Las Hoyas, like Pelecanimimus' crest.
 The iron carbonate depositions, a result from bacterial metabolism which covered the dinosaur's crest enhanced the preservation of those soft tissues.
 Evidence of these mats comes from the studies on microfacies and the fossils themselves.

 Obruption is notable in the formation, due to the presence of highly articulated specimens.
 From actuotaphonomy studies on several different organisms it can be estimated that the burial of most entities was quick.
 Concornis may have been buried in less than 15 days, after a period of sub-areal exposition.